entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Young (1984, 1988), Character 26; Zhang and Young (1992), Character 16; Zhu (1996), Character 58; Jia, Zhu & Zhao (2010), Character 14; Pan et al. (2017), Character 58; Wang & Zhu (2018), Character 24.

 > - ***B. zhujiangyuanensis* with a narrow facet, indeed or not?， The relative width of the orbital facet should be a character.**

+> - *B. zhujiangyuanensis* has a typital facet, not narrow.
+Narrow facet is a visual error from reconstruction.

 25. Supraotic thickening on the visceral view of nuchal plate: absent (0); present (1).